anbox-cloud/discourse-docs/exp/addons.md

 Addons provide a way to extend and customise images in Anbox Cloud.
-Once you have created addons, you can create [hooks](https://discourse.ubuntu.com/t/28555) for them that are triggered based on events in the life cycle of an Anbox Cloud instance.
+Once you have created addons, you can create [hooks](https://discourse.ubuntu.com/t/28555) for them that are triggered based on events in the life cycle of an [instance](https://discourse.ubuntu.com/t/26204#instance).
 You can create addons independently and later attach it to individual applications.

 To create or update an addon, you need a specific file structure for the directory containing your addon files.
 In the directory where you created your addon files, also create the following: